hadley/recipes/recipes/entrees/sushi-salad.md

 Stir fillings through rice mix.
 Cut up omelet and sushi nori into bite sized rectangles and arrange decoratively on top.
 Serve.

 Comments: If you love sushi, this is a quick, tasty and easy way to prepare it.
+Source: Inspired by Keiko, our Japanese friend.